 What's available in the study hub?
 What can I do?

 - Space is for quiet, individual study only.
-Groups are not permitted.
-Cell phone conversations and video conferencing are not permitted.
+Cell phone conversations and video conferencing are not permitted in individual study areas.

 - Please feel free to bring a reusable water bottle or other sealed drink containers.
 Water fountains are available to refill your water bottle but drinking directly from the fountains will not be permitted.
 Food is not allowed in the Study Hubs.